-Meltingly tender slow-cooked pork hocks with sauerkraut, a German classic recipe perfect for cooking in the slow cooker.
+Meltingly tender slow-cooked pork hocks with sauerkraut, this is a German classic recipe perfect for cooking in the slow cooker.

 While the first dish mentioned is typical for the South of Germany, these pork hocks with sauerkraut are typical for the Northern part of the country.
 The dish is incredibly hearty, comforting, and satisfying.
 Not exactly healthy food, but soooo good!
 A real treat to be enjoyed maybe once or twice a year.